-DNS verification is one of the best methods to verify your website because you won’t have to verify your property again in case you need to switch from HTTP to HTTPS or www to non-www in the future.
+DNS verification is one of the best methods to verify your website because you won’t have to verify your property again in case you need to switch from www to non-www in the future.

 Verifying via your domain name provider

 A Domain property URL does not contain an http/https protocol and ignores www (if you add www.website.com, the property will be created as website.com).
 It also covers all subdomains and subpaths.
 For example, if a Domain property is website.com, then besides the domain name, the data includes such subdomains as: